Sophokles187/data-cards/docs/features/dynamic-updates.md

 To optimize performance:

 - Use specific queries that match fewer notes
-- Increase the update interval
+- Increase the refresh delay
 - Only enable dynamic updates where needed

 ## Examples